Date of Award:

 This thesis includes the development of the approximate mapping algorithm, explanation of the integration with a test bed vehicle, demonstration of the algorithm using the test bed vehicle, and ix ground work for the development of an automatic decision making scheme, which will constitute the continuing research effort.

 McJunkin, Timothy R., "Advanced Navigation for Planetary Vehicles Applying an Approximate Mapping Technique" (1994).
 All Graduate Theses and Dissertations.
-Paper 1077.
+1077.